Mapping

 -

-From RViz it should be visible that the mapping has started since it starts to build the map.
+Run the mapping algorithm Open a new ssh instance and run From RViz it should be visible that the mapping has started since it starts to build the map.

 -

-- Move the car slowly around the whole environment.
+Explore the environment - Move the car slowly around the whole environment.
 Avoid doing many turns.
 Less you steer better the mapping will be.

 - When you feel satisfied with the result, keep the car still and do not stop the mapping algorithm because the map needs still to saved.

-button write the name that you want to give to the map.
+- Next to the Save Mapbutton write the name that you want to give to the map.
 A suggested name isYYYYMMDD

 Edit the generated map